Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 The same seed you used to evaluate candidate models on your test harness.

-Or, fit a site of final models with different seeds (e.g. 30) and use them all in an ensemble to make predictions on new data.
+Or, fit a suite of final models with different seeds (e.g. 30) and use them all in an ensemble to make predictions on new data.
 This will average out the variance in the learning algorithm.

 **Q. My model shows a large variance with different random number seeds, what should I do?**

 Add bias.

+* Perhaps increase training epochs, tree depth, etc.
 * Perhaps use regularization to reduce model variance.
 * Perhaps adjust hyperparameters to reduce model variance.
 * Perhaps use repeated evaluations (e.g. repeated k-fold cross-validation or repeated train/test splits) and report a performance distribution instead of a point estimate.